-UK box office figures for 2020 released this week by Comscore have confirmed the devastating effect that restrictions around the COVID-19 outbreak had on the UK cinema sector, with total box office for the year down a massive 76 per cent on 2019.
+Figures for 2020 UK box office released by Comscore – and separate figures for admissions from the Cinema Advertising Association – have confirmed the devastating effect that restrictions around the COVID-19 outbreak had on the UK cinema sector, with both down over three-quarters on 2019.

-While admissions figures for the year are yet to be confirmed, these are also expected to reflect the enormous challenges faced by UK cinema operators during the year, which saw UK-wide shutdowns of cinemas from the middle of March until early July, and then again at the end of the year.
+Admissions figures for the year – at 43,981,705 (75 per cent down on 2019) – provide further evidence of the enormous challenges faced by UK cinema operators during the year, which saw UK-wide shutdowns of cinemas from the middle of March until early July, and then again at the end of the year.

 Commenting on the figures, UK Cinema Association Chief Executive said: